The ITF Seafarers' Trust Grant Application Form Guidelines

 WHO CAN APPLY?

-- Any group, organisation, church, independent mission or trade union interested in welfare work for seafarers in any part of the world may apply
+- Any group, organisation, church, independent mission or trade union interested in welfare work for seafarers in any part of the world.

-- It is not normal policy to make grants to individual seafarers or their dependants although the Trust has awarded humanitarian aid under exceptional circumstances
+- It is NOT normal policy to make grants to individual seafarers or their dependants although the Trust has awarded humanitarian aid under exceptional circumstances.
+Nonetheless the applicant must always be an organisation and not an individual.
+Application forms submitted by individuals will not be considered.

 Your organisation must: